-Well folks, we talked about it for months and now it's available worldwide.
+Well folks, we talked about it and now it's available worldwide.
 Rebellion's Rogue Trooper Redux is out on PlayStation 4, Xbox One, PC and Nintendo Switch.
 The publisher celebrated the launch by releasing a brand new trailer.

 Let's go through the story one more time, because why not.
 Rogue Trooper Redux sees the return of 2000 AD hero Rogue, the last of the Genetic Infantrymen.
 His fallen brothers in arms will help him get revenge on those who betrayed his kind.
 That.
 Never.
 Gets.
 Old.

 After their superiors betray them, Rogue is the only GI left.
 However, he's not alone.
 As the original programmer of Rogue Trooper, Rich May, said in : GIs live on inside their biochips.
 The three other GIs: Gunnar, Bagman and Helm will each use their special abilities to help Rogue in his mission:

 - Helm will spew out strategic advice left and right.
 Additionally, he will confuse the enemy with distractions and holodecoys.